2020 Global Trade Data Reveals Insights About Future of Manufacturing Sector

 Imports fluctuate.
 The manufacturing industry is well aware of this fact.
 However, 2020 has taken everyone by surprise.
 Imports into the United States have had to deal with a lot, from pandemics to uncertain government elections.
-These trends are important to understand as companies need to plan for 2021 and beyond.
+These global trade data trends are important to understand as companies need to plan for 2021 and beyond.

 Our team at Federal Group USA compiled and analyzed import data from 2020 and 2019, which was obtained from the U.S. Customs database records of inbound ocean cargo.
 (Note: The Federal Group USA does not take any responsibility for the accuracy of the data from the U.S. Customs database.)
 We found some unexpected and interesting trends that will take even the most experienced importer by surprise.
 Our team distilled the data and broke it down into a series of charts that highlight just how volatile of a year 2020 has been.